DIS-RESPECT: The act of invading one’s dignity. Either our own or that of others.

 As I continued in the Wondering process, I reversed the scene and turned inward and asked myself: “Am I a Master** at showing respect to others?”
 I had to answer “No” to that question.
 While I do feel I function at the adult level of maturity in this area, I’m no Master.
 A Master would have deep respect and honor for themselves, their fellowman, for the universe and above all else the Creator of the Universe.
 It would come from deep within the core of his being.
 It would be such a part of him that it would come natural.

 There are still times that I have to fight to hold my tongue when someone has “invaded my dignity”.
 When someone is purposely and knowingly disrespectful then we owe it to ourselves to preserve our dignity by speaking out in a respectful but firm manner or promptly removing ourselves from the situation.
 Unfortunately, it is the nature of imperfect humans to invade the dignity of others without even realizing what they have done.
 It could even happen many times in the course of a day.
 In the right situation, we can kindly and lovingly point it out to them.
-Once brought to an awareness of their actions, an individual functioning at the Adult** level will make a conscious effort not to repeat the mistake, and they would continue to practice it until the got to the Master** level.
+Once brought to an awareness of their actions, an individual functioning at the Adult** level will make a conscious effort not to repeat the mistake.
+With enough "practice" they would eventually get to the Master** level of maturity.

-Funny thing about “showing” respect, even when we may not feel it is that it still has the ability to promote peace.
+Funny thing about “showing” respect, even when we may not feel it, is that it still has the ability to promote peace.
 Peace within ourselves because we know we did the right thing.
-When we honor someone else’s dignity by treating them with respect, that has a positive effect on who we are as a person, creating a permanent shift within ourselves if we do it often enough.
+When we honor someone else’s dignity by treating them with respect, it has a positive effect on who we are as a person.
+When we do it often enough it will create a permanent shift within ourselves.
 If we wait until the “feeling” is there first, we may never do it.
 But if we can at least understand that it is necessary for the survival of humanity, then we are more willing to start practicing it in our daily lives, until we are no longer “practicing” it, but rather, it becomes who we are.
 Eventually we truly understand how honor and respect promotes peace in our environment, because we experience its effects.

 So, where can we begin to show honor and respect?
 Why not start at home and at work?
 We interact with these people every day.
 So we have opportunity after opportunity to keep “practicing” it until we get it right.
 We must honor the differences and talents we all possess.
 Do not think that someone is inferior just because he is different.
 Respect the difference.
 Where we might be weak, our mate, friend or neighbor may be strong.